 State regulations specify that students may take no more than 30 semester units in "Pre-Collegiate Basic Skills" courses.
-This regulation applies to all courses numbered 100-199, except ESL (English as a Second Language) courses AND for students identified by the district as having a learning disability.
+This regulation applies to all courses numbered 100-199, except ESOL (English for Speakers of Other Languages) courses AND for students identified by the district as having a learning disability.

-Students who are not eligible to move into collegiate-level courses upon completion of the maximum 30 semester units of basic skills courses will be referred to adult education for future skill development and will be dismissed from attending WCC in precollegiate courses.
+Students who are not eligible to move into collegiatelevel courses upon completion of the maximum 30 semester units of basic skills courses will be referred to adult education for future skill development and will be dismissed from attending WCC in pre-collegiate courses.
 Consult with a counselor if you are approaching this limit.